snyk/kubernetes-monitor/README.md

 kubectl apply -f snyk-monitor-deployment.yaml
 ```

+## Upgrades ##

+You can apply the latest version of the YAML installation files to upgrade.

+If running with Operator Lifecycle Manager (OLM) then OLM will handle upgrades for you when you request to install the latest version.
+This applies to OpenShift (OCP) and regular installations of OLM.

 ## Setting up proxying ##

 Proxying traffic through a forwarding proxy can be achieved by modifying the `snyk-monitor-cluster-permissions.yaml` or `snyk-monitor-namespaced-permissions.yaml` (depending on which one was applied) and setting the following variables in the `ConfigMap`: